Odoyev: History

+Early history

 Odoyev was first mentioned in 1376, when Prince Roman Semyonovich of Novosil, relocated his seat from Novosil to here.
 However, the fortress of Oduyev, mentioned in 1242, is associated with Odoyev.
 In 1380 the town was mentioned in the Novgorod Chronicle, in regards with the battle of Kulikovo.
 However, it is safe to say that a stronghold here should have been since the times the land was occupied by the Vyatichi.
 Odoyev, alongside many other places in the basin of the Oka, was once within the territory of the Vyatichi.

-Since 1376, Odoyev was the center of a principality (or duchy).
-However, the Princes of Odoyev styled themselves dukes of Novosil, and sometimes dukes of Novosil and Odoyev up until the late 1400, while the title of Princes of Odoyev was fully adopted only by the mid-1500s.
+Since 1376, Odoyev was the center of a principality.
+However, the princes of Odoyev styled themselves as princes of Novosil, and sometimes as princes of Novosil and Odoyev until the late 15th century, while the title of prince of Odoyev was fully adopted only by the mid-16th century.
 The seat in Odoyev, as the successor of Novosil, was considered the senior of the Upper Oka principalities.
-The Princely House of Odoyev died out in the 19th century.
+The princely house of Odoyev died out in the 19th century.

-Odoyev's history was closely associated with its geopolitical location between the Grand Duchy of Lithuania, Moscow and the Golden Horde.
-The Duchy of Odoyev managed to maintain independence and be considered relatively sovereign state in the region's international relations up until the late 15th century.
-Alongside other Russian duchies, the Duchy of Odoyev received the jarlig from the Khan of the Golden Horde.
-The first jarlig was obtained by the Duchy of Novosil in 1326.
-The Duchy of Odoyev had trade relations with the Horde, selling beaver and marten fur and honey and importing pottery, coins and iron caldrons.
+Odoyev's history was closely associated with its location between the Grand Duchy of Lithuania, the Grand Principality of Moscow, and the Golden Horde.
+The Odoyev principality managed to maintain its independence and be considered relatively sovereign in international relations until the late 15th century.
+Along with the other Russian principalities, the Odoyev principality received the jarlig from the khan of the Golden Horde.
+The first jarlig was obtained by the Novosil principality in 1326.
+The Odoyev principality had trade relations with the Horde, selling beaver and marten fur and honey and importing pottery, coins and iron caldrons.